ff6347/sublime-open-url/README.md

 ##Thanks
 go to [Brett Terpstra](http://brettterpstra.com/) for writing that marvelous regex that gets all urls [for popclip](http://brettterpstra.com/openurls-popclip-extension/)!

-##No an URL?

-You can't open no urls in a web browser

 ##To Do's

 Send not an url to search